 - There may be a variance of 5-15% of SYS/LOP relative to body positioning, e.g. seated vs. lying.

-- Turn the wheel on the Fit Manometer to slightly speed up the deflation speed as shown below, be patient as it can take some time to get it just right – practice makes perfect!
+- Turn the wheel on the Fit Manometer to slightly speed up the deflation time as shown below.
+Please be patient as it can take some time to get it just right – practice makes perfect!

 How the Device works

 Research has shown that this method (oscillatory / oscillometric blood pressure measurement), is more precise compared to a Handheld Doppler Ultrasound, relative to the golden standard i.e. invasive methods.
 Our tests are showing a very good inter-rater reliability, by comparing LOP by this Bluetooth Device vs. LOP assessment by Handheld Doppler, as a variance of only 1-3%.

 If you would like to know more about the Bluetooth Device and oscillatory blood pressure measurement, please see our Blog page (February 4, 2020)

 “In conclusion, this study supports the use of limb occlusion pressure measurements as a potential alternative measure of systolic blood pressure (when both cuffs are of similar widths).”
 Zachary et al. (2020) (6)

 Disclaimer: When assessing Blood Pressure you should always use a calibrated cuff in terms of the width of the cuff relative to the limb you are assessing.
 That is why you can not use Fit Cuffs to measure blood pressure and this combined unit is only valid for assessment of LOP.